 Touch ID arrived on the iPhone 5s in 2013, used initially only to unlock the handset.
 A year later, for the launch of the iPhone 6 and 6 Plus, Apple expanded Touch ID’s usefulness.
 Suddenly the fingerprint sensor worked to authenticate iTunes and App Store purchases via Apple Pay.

-Touch ID and the future of Apple biometrics
+Touch ID, Face ID and the future of Apple biometrics

-With the launch of Face ID, the facial recognition feature Apple rolled out in 2017 with the iPhone X, it appeared the days of Touch ID were largely at an end.
-However, it’s now reported that Touch ID will make a return on the iPhone 13, embedded within the display.
-As a result, users will be able to choose between Face ID and Touch ID — or use both for added security.
+With the launch of Face ID, the facial-recognition feature Apple rolled out in 2017 with the iPhone X, it appeared the days of Touch ID were largely at an end.
+However, Apple still incorporates the technology into its entry-level products.

 What did you think of Touch ID the first time you saw or used it?
 Are you happy that it’s been replaced on newer iPhones?
 Leave your comments and recollections below.